zara/Instrument_Segmentation/README.md

-# Auto-Labeling Endoscopic Instruments — SAM-Based Segmentation Pipeline
+# Auto-Labeling Endoscopic Instruments, SAM-Based Segmentation Pipeline

 A two-stage **Instrument Prediction Pipeline** that automatically detects and segments surgical instruments in laparoscopic videos/images, and writes the